 Big tech, we are told, is failing in its moral and social duties to reduce the risk from terrorism.
-UK authorities, for example, that internet platforms are ‘the command-and-control networks of choice for terrorists’.
-More recently, Prime Minister Theresa May that ‘technology companies still need to do more in stepping up to their responsibilities for dealing with harmful and illegal online activity’, including ‘the spreading of terrorist and extremist content’.
+UK authorities, for example, have long asserted that internet platforms are ‘the command-and-control networks of choice for terrorists’.
+More recently, Prime Minister Theresa May told last year’s World Economic Forum that ‘technology companies still need to do more in stepping up to their responsibilities for dealing with harmful and illegal online activity’, including ‘the spreading of terrorist and extremist content’.
 This view has been repeated so often it has become a truism, especially in the UK where politicians and security professionals seem united in their belief that social media and online propaganda not merely facilitate, but actually cause terrorism, and that Silicon Valley appears unwilling to do anything about it.
 But this view of the problem, and the solution, is worryingly simplistic.
 The relationships between threat, terrorist propaganda and media are complex, and there is no single, linear path from extremist media to violent action.
 It follows that responses that fail to do justice to this complexity are unlikely to succeed.

 ‘Technology companies still need to do more in stepping up to their responsibilities for dealing with harmful and illegal online activity’